robert-oleynik/AI4SE-Mutation-Testing/README.md

 - `beam_search` Prompts the LLM to return multiple return sequences with beam search and sampling enabled.

-#### Generating Mutations
+#### Generating Mutants

-To generate mutations, we will first need a project we want to test.
+To generate mutants, we will first need a project we want to test.
 For this, we will use the Flask repository:

 ```sh